cookies-xor-cream/HugoTest/content/posts/poetry/wip/paris_not_to_be_confused_with_pars_.md

 ---
 tags: ['TODO']
-title: 'Paris (Not To Be Confused With Parīsā) '
+title: "Paris (Not To Be Confused With Parīsā) "
 date: 2023-10-02
 ---